GisellaBella/Project1/README.md

 A simple memory game developed in vanilla javascript with the subtle minty hint of jQuery.

-I use dom manipulation to dynamically generate the game.
+I use dom manipulation to dynamically generate the game, track the activity, and determine matches.

-One of the biggest challenges in creating this was workign with the images, and arrays.
-I couldnt get the image values to pass and the image to actually show.
-I tried creating the img src property in the array but it woudl just create an object[object] error (as the "internets" recommended.)
-I struggled mightily figuring out the best way to not only show images, but also pass the attribute back to the app to write the logic, finally settling on a hack with "strings".
+One of the biggest challenges in creating this was working with the images, and arrays.
+I couldn't get the image values to pass and the image to show.
+I tried creating the img src property in the array but it would just create an object[object] error (as the "internets" recommended.)
+I struggled mightily figuring out the best way to not only show images but also pass the attribute back to the app for the logic, finally settling on a "hack" with string values.
 Works beautifully now.

-Unsolved problems first click gives me the not a match error, will try to resolve.
+Unsolved problems include first-click gives a "not a match error", will try to resolve.
-Would love to have a more dynamic database of images.
-Currently it is hard coded to only show the same 8 images over and over.
+Would love to include a dynamic database of images.
+Currently, it is hard coded  to show eight images.